Vietnam.vn - Nền tảng quảng bá Việt Nam

 1. The boss asked, "Are you free?"

 Under this topic, many social media users gave their answers.
 Among them, one answer from a netizen received a lot of sympathy and attention: "Regardless of whether I'm busy or free, sometimes my boss asks me: 'Are you free?'.
-The question sounds very normal, but at that time my mind spun 800 times to answer this question!"
+The question sounds very normal, but at that time my mind was spinning 800 times to answer this question!"

 In the comments section, many people shared their feelings, including one comment: "I remember one time I was working on a quarterly budget, so busy that I was blind.
 My boss came in and asked if I was free, I didn't think much and replied directly: 'Can't you see I'm busy?'
-As a result, the budget I worked on was returned 3 times."
+As a result, the budget I made was returned 3 times."

 So what is the wise answer?
 Truly intelligent people have their own way.